adjust/windows_sdk/README.md

 **Important:** This value should be set to `AdjustConfig.EnvironmentSandbox` if and only if you or someone else is testing your app.
-Make sure to set the environment to `AdjustConfig.EnvironmentProduction` just before you publish the app.
-Set it back to `AdjustConfig.EnvironmentSandbox` when you start developing and testing it again.
+Make sure to set the environment to `AdjustConfig.EnvironmentProduction` just before you publish your app.
+Set it back to `AdjustConfig.EnvironmentSandbox` if you start developing and testing it again.

 We use this environment to distinguish between real traffic and test traffic from test devices.
-It is very important that you keep this value meaningful at all times!
-This is especially important if you are tracking revenue.
+It is very important that you keep this value meaningful at all times, especially if you are tracking revenue.

 #### Adjust Logging

-To be able to see the logs from our library that is compiled is `released` mode, it is necessary to redirect the log output to your app while it's being tested in `debug` mode.
+To see the compiled logs from our library in `released` mode, it is necessary to redirect the log output to your app while it's being tested in `debug` mode.

-Call the `Adjust.SetupLogging` method before any other calls to our sdk.
+Call the `Adjust.SetupLogging` method before making any other calls to our SDK.

 ```cs
 Adjust.SetupLogging(logDelegate: msg => System.Diagnostics.Debug.WriteLine(msg));